How To Keep Your Skin Barrier Working Properly

-Antioxidants protect the skin against free radical damage and can reduce the signs of aging.
-These can be found in green tea extract and foods such as ginger, berries.[23-25]
+- Antioxidants protect the skin against free radical damage and can reduce the signs of aging.
+These can be found in green tea extract and in foods such as ginger, berries.[23-25]

 Use a broad-spectrum sunscreen daily even when it’s cloudy outside or if you’re under shade.
 Broad-spectrum sunscreens block both ultraviolet type A (UVA) and type B (UVB) rays.
 Make sure you wear sunscreen while driving because sunlight entering through the side windows are a major source of sun exposure for some people.
 Sunscreen defends your skin barrier by protecting it from the sun’s damaging UV rays which can cause cell damage and signs of aging.

 What's Your Skin Type